rustinact/rustinaction.github.io/_posts/asynchronization/2023-11-24-introduction-to-async-programming-in-rust.markdown

 # What is asynchronous programming?

-Asynchronous programming is a programming paradigm[^1] that allows **multiple tasks to run independently without waiting for each other** (in a non-blocking manner).
-This promotes the efficient management of I/O operations that often involve waiting for external events, such as interacting with databases, etc.
+Asynchronous programming is a form of **concurrency programming model** that allows **multiple tasks to run independently without waiting for each other** (in a non-blocking manner).

+This promotes:

+- **Efficient utilization of resources**
+- **Efficient management I/O operations** that often involve waiting for external events
+- **Improved responsiveness**, especially in scenarios where tasks involve waiting for I/O operations, such as reading from or writing to a file, handling user input, etc.

 **Synchronous programming**, aka **sequential programming**, is more widely adopted, mature, and "standardized" than concurrent programming.
 In traditional **synchronous programming**, aka **sequential programming**, when a program encounters an I/O operation (such as reading from a file or interacting with a database), it typically blocks and waits for the operation to complete before moving on to the next instruction.
 During this blocking period, the entire program may remain idle, potentially leading to insufficient utilization of resources.

-Asynchronous programming, on the other hand, allows the program to continue executing other tasks _while running I/O operations in the background_.
-Upon completion of the I/O operation, the program is notified, and the appropriate callback or continuation is executed.
+Asynchronous programming, on the other hand, allows the program to continue executing other tasks _while running tasks in the background, especially I/O operations_.
+Upon completion of the background-running task, the program is notified, and the appropriate callback or continuation is executed.
 Asynchronous programming enables our program to start a potentially long-running task and still be responsive to other events while that task runs, rather than having to wait until that task has finished.

 The asynchronous programming model is typically more complicated for the developer but results in a faster runtime for I/O-heavy workloads.

 <mark>Asynchronous programming pertains to situations in which the execution of control does not adhere to a predetermined order.
 Events outside the control of the program itself impact the sequence of what is executed.
 Those events are typically related to I/O, such as a device driver signaling that it is ready, etc.</mark>

+## Async vs. pure parallelism

+Async and parallelism are related concepts within the domain of concurrent programming, but they address different aspects of handling tasks concurrently.

+### Async programming

+**Async programming** allows tasks to proceed independently without waiting for the completion of others.
+It is particularly useful for handling I/O-bound operations where a program can efficiently utilize its time while waiting for data. <mark>Async programming does not necessarily imply parallelism.</mark> Tasks are designed to overlap in time, but they may not execute simultaneously on multiple processors.
+The objective is to prevent idle time by allowing the program to continue with other tasks while waiting for certain operations to be completed.

+### Parallelism

+Parallelism, on the other hand, involves the simultaneous execution of multiple tasks on multiple processors or CPU cores.
+The objective is to improve overall performance by dividing a larger task into smaller subtasks that can be executed concurrently "at the same time".
+Parallelism aims to achieve true simultaneous execution.
+It is commonly used in CPU-bound tasks where computations can be divided to be processed concurrently at the same time.

+While async programming and parallelism are distinct concepts, they can be combined in certain scenarios.
+For example, a system might use asynchronous programming to handle I/O-bound tasks efficiently and parallelism to process CPU-bound tasks concurrently.
+Async programming is more focused on task coordination and efficient use of resources, while parallelism is geared toward maximizing computational throughput by leveraging multiple processors or CPU cores.

+> "***Threads are for working in parallel and async is for waiting in parallel.***" - Quote from the internet.

 ## A glossary of terms relating to concurrency